Real-4339/UDTP/README.md

 # Communicator
-Communicator with own protocol on application with UDP as L3 level of TCP/IP model
+Communicator with own protocol on application level with UDP as L3 level of TCP/IP model